 [Intro]

-As the mobility transition transforms modes of transport and highlights social and environmental challenges to tackle, Alstom and its key stakeholders have ever higher expectations in terms of Sustainability and Corporate Social Responsibility.
+As the mobility transition transforms modes of transport and highlights social and environmental challenges to tackle, Alstom and its key stakeholders have ever higher expectations for Sustainability and Corporate Social Responsibility.

 [H2]

 Employees want to work for a company committed to protecting the planet and creating a safe working environment.